Why The First 5 Years of Child Development Are So Important

 2 to 3 Years

-As two-year-olds, toddlers are becoming very independent!
+As 2-year-olds, toddlers are becoming very independent!
 Because they are now able to better explore the world, most of the learning during this toddler development stage is the result of their own experiences.
 While developmental milestones may vary during this time, some may include:

 - Sorting objects by category (i.e., animals, shapes, numbers, flowers, trees, etc.)